 He added: “People don’t find it interesting.
 It’s missing the gladiator factor.
 The drivers need to fight.
 You need to have a rivalry between drivers: between Senna and Prost, between Mansell and Schumacher.
 This is what people want to see.
 I miss the old Formula One.”

 Knechtel does not necessarily agree that the races are boring, but concedes change is needed.
 “I know a lot of people who are very passionate about Formula One, but so many people have walked away from [the races] because there’s an overflow of information.
 It’s also easy to watch it on TV nowadays.
 Before, people used to go all the way to watch the races.
 Now, I think the responsibility would be to further work on bringing Formula One a little bit closer to the people instead of the other way around.

 He mentions other ideas to revive excitement in the sport, including races in attractive cities,” he says.
 “There was a show in London recently.
 So it could be there, or maybe New York or Miami.
 This could take the appeal a bit further, apart from the cars.”

 As we wrap up our conversation, Knechtel approaches the red Aperta displayed in celebration of Ferrari’s 70th anniversary.
 “It’s beautiful, isn’t it?” he asks.
-While it can be argued that Formula One has become less attractive, it is unlikely Ferrari will lose its timeless appeal anytime soon.For all the latest car news & reviews from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+While it can be argued that Formula One has become less attractive, it is unlikely Ferrari will lose its timeless appeal anytime soon.car news & reviews from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.